thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/3_mosaic/1_millefiori/cat-99.md

 ## Description

 A flat fragment that has been repolished and lost part of its surface on both sides.
-Some mild curvature is still palpable, indicating that the fragment is part of a vessel.
-On the fragment are tesserae of a single type: a rosette with two layers of petals constructed of a central red rod surrounded by six turquoise trapezoidal petals, all of them set in white.
-An outer layer of seven petals, each one consisting of a central yellow rod set in translucent purple glass.
+Some mild curvature is still present, indicating that the fragment is part of a vessel.
+On the fragment are tesserae of a single type: a rosette with two layers of petals constructed of a central red rod surrounded by six turquoise trapezoidal petals, all of them set in white, and an outer layer of seven petals, each one consisting of a central yellow rod set in translucent purple glass.

 ## Comments and Comparanda

 For the production technique see comments on {% cat '85.AF.85' %}.
 On the trade of small fragments of mosaic glass in the nineteenth century and on the different techniques and classes of mosaic glass present in the JPGM collection, see comments on {% cat '76.AF.70.21' %}.
-This fragment quite probably belongs to the same vessel with {% cat '83.AF.28.8' %}.
+This fragment quite probably belongs to the same vessel as {% cat '83.AF.28.8' %}.

 ## Provenance